adamosoftware/Postulate.Merge/README.md

 ## Typical Use

 - In a solution that has model classes that you must sync with a database, edit your model classes and build your project continuously as usual.
 After a build, use the **Postulate Merge** external tool to look for model changes to merge to your database.
-The console app will offer
+The console app will show the generated SQL script.
+You can press Enter to execute, T to save a test case, or E to edit in the designated editor (Ssms by default).

+- Saving a test case will include schema information from your assembly and SQL Server database as well as the generated diff commands.
+If you find a bug, please submit an issue at the [SchemaSync](https://github.com/adamosoftware/SchemaSync) repository, and attach your test case.
+The test case content does not include any database data, but it does include your database schema information.